StudyGlitch — WEEKLY MATH CHALLENGE

 What this reveals

-If this was difficult, it may reveal weakness in particle motion vocabulary.
+If this was difficult, it may reveal weakness in implicit differentiation.

 StudyGlitch notes

-This AP Calculus AB applications question tests velocity and speed interpretation.
+This AP Calculus AB differentiation question tests implicit differentiation.

 This week’s question is more than a score.